ReveRoyl/ReveRoyl.github.io/source/_posts/master project.md

 > Although in the computer vision field convolutional layer often followed by a pooling layer to reduce the data dimension at the expense of information loss, in the scenes of MEG decoding, the size of MEG data is much smaller than the computer vision field.
 So in order to keep all the information, we don’t use the pooling layer.
 After the spatial convolutional layer, we use two layers of temporal convolutional layers to extract temporal features, a fully connected layer with dropout operation for feature fusion, and a softmax layer for final classification.
 (Huang2019)

+It is important to select if we should use pooling layers and how many to use.

 # May 30th

 ## ML optimizer

+### Objective:

+learn to use and select different optimizer

+### Results:

 - Stochastic Gradient Descent (SGD)
 - Momentum